Why Greenland shows only one rule applies in Trump’s dangerous global power-grab

 “Under our new national security strategy, American dominance in the western hemisphere will never be questioned again,” he said this year.

-That same strategy sees Europe as fading and failing and is consistent with Trump’s long-term view of the world divided into three spheres of interest: America’s the west, Russia gets his chunk and the rest goes to China.
+That same strategy sees Europe as fading and failing and is consistent with Trump’s long-term view of the world divided into three spheres of interest: America’s the west, Russia gets its chunk, and the rest goes to China.

 And that the Europeans should pay for their own defence, against Russia, themselves.

-In that context Trump wants to establish a “Golden Dome” of missile defences defending America with its outer edge in Greenland.
-So it makes sense, from his perspective, to own the island, owns its resources, and leave Europe to handle its own squabbles with Putin.
+In that context, Trump wants to establish a “Golden Dome” of missile defences defending America with its outer edge in Greenland.
+So it makes sense, from his perspective, to own the island, own its resources, and leave Europe to handle its own squabbles with Putin.

 The key here is not just the location of Greenland, it is Trump’s conclusion that, in terms of protecting and dominating US access to essential minerals and rare earths, Americans have been asleep at the wheel while China has raced ahead.